The Marvelous Land Of Oz

 silent, and the loss of your magical powers if you tell me the truth.

-what I expected," said Glinda, pleasantly.
-"You have chosen wisely,
+is what I expected," said Glinda, pleasantly.
+"You have

 268